zahidsyed/learning-nahw-analytically/README.md

 ## The elevator pitch

 The purpose of these notes is to provide a more intuitive method for reviewing, teaching and learning Arabic syntax, i.e. نحو.
-These notes can serve three types of students in different ways:
+I designed these notes with three types of students in mind:

 | Who                                                                                                        | Purpose                                                                                                                                                                                                                                                                                                                                 |
 |------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|